Bud Light vs. Dylan Mulvaney: The $1.4 Billion Case Study

-One Instagram video on April 1, 2023 cost Anheuser-Busch InBev its top-selling beer position after 22 years.
-We trace the decision chain, the numbers, and what went wrong.
+One Instagram video on April 1, 2023 cost AB InBev its top-selling beer position after 22 years.
+The decision chain, the numbers, and what went wrong.

 The Decision Chain